univsayf/ECON_495_Senior_Seminar/README.md

 # ECON_495_Senior_Seminar

-This is a repository used for sharing codes and data for the ECON 495: Senior Seminar in Fall 2019.
+This repository is used for sharing codes and data for the ECON 495: Senior Seminar course in Fall 2019.